 Can Cats Get Colds…?
 (Cat URI)

 Can cats get colds?
 Of course they can!
 If your cat is sneezing a lot more often than it used to, that could be a sign of a cold.
-Medically, it’s referred to as an ‘upper respiratory infection’ or cat URI.
-Just like for humans, there are plenty of reasons why your cat might have one.
+Medically, it’s referred to as an ‘cat upper respiratory tract infection’ or cat URI.
+Upper respiratory tract infection in cats works the same way as it does in humans; there are plenty of reasons why your cat might have one.
 It can be a sign of bacterial infection of the lungs, or as you probably know it, pneumonia.
 The bacterial infection inflames the lungs and respiratory system, which can make it difficult for your cat to breathe.
 If you’ve ever had a chest infection, you’ll know what that’s like.
+Cat sneezing and cat coughing are both tell-tale signs that something isn’t right.

 It could also be the result of a viral infection such as the feline herpes virus.
 Outdoor cats can easily catch the feline herpes virus from exposure to other infected cats.
 The virus stays with them over time, flaring up occasionally due to reasons like stress.
 The condition isn’t contagious to humans, so you can’t catch it from your cat.
 Unsurprisingly, plenty of cats are exposed to the virus over the course of their lifetime.
 It’s characterized by repeated sneezing attacks, conjunctivitis, lesions and ulcers around the eyes, nervousness, fever, depression and lethargy.
 So if your cat is experiencing these symptoms too, it might be the feline herpes virus.